 Ladies and gentlemen, your attention please.
-At this time, we would like to recognize the participants of the 2019 (region) Regional.
-Presenting the participant medallions is <enter and="" institution="" name="" rep="" site="">.</enter> From the [non-advancing institution name].
+At this time, we would like to recognize the participants of the 2021 (region) Regional.

+Presenting the participant medallions is <enter site rep name and institution>.

+From the [non-advancing institution name].

 [Call players one by one to accept participant medallions - announce name and position.
 As one player walks away, the announcement of the next player should take place.]

 Congratulations on a great season!
 Let's give all these outstanding student-athletes a round of applause.

 [Announce next game time and match-up.
 (If applicable) Allow teams enough time to clear the field.]
-Announcement for Awards (Super Regionals) Ladies and gentlemen, your attention please.
-At this time, we would like to recognize the participants of the 2019 (region) Super Regional.
-Presenting the awards is <enter and="" institution="" name="" rep="" site="">.</enter> First for the [non-advancing institution name].
-[Call players one by one to accept individual awards - announce name and position.
-As one player walks away, the announcement of the next player should take place.]
-And now, it is our pleasure to present the award to the 2019 (region) Region Champion, [institution name].

-Will the head coach and team captain please come forward to accept the region trophy.
-Let's give all these outstanding student-athletes a round of applause.
-Ladies and gentlemen, thank you for your support of NCAA softball.
-[Allow teams enough time to clear the field.]
-Announcement for Awards (National Championship Site-Elimination Games) Ladies and gentlemen, your attention please.
-At this time, we would like to recognize the 2019region champions.
-Presenting the trophies is <enter and<="" committee="" member="" name="" td=""></enter> institution from that region>.
+Announcement for Awards (National Championship Site-Elimination Games)

+Ladies and gentlemen, your attention please.
+At this time, we would like to recognize the 2020region champions.

+Presenting the trophies is <enter committee member name and institution from that region>.

 From the [eliminated team name].

 [Call players one by one to accept trophy - announce name and position.
 As one player walks away, the announcement of the next player should take place.]

 Congratulations on a great season!
 Let's give all these outstanding student-athletes a round of applause.

 [Announce next game time and match-up.
 (If applicable) Allow teams enough time to clear the field.]

-Announcement for Finals - Championship Game Ladies and gentlemen, your attention please.
-It is our pleasure to present the awards ceremony for the 2019 NCAA Division II Softball Championship.
+Announcement for Finals - Championship Game

+Ladies and gentlemen, your attention please.
+It is our pleasure to present the awards ceremony for the 2021 NCAA Division II Softball Championship.